Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Experiments

-The ensemble was excluded from this selection because training all the models and making inferences with them is costly, since this process must be repeated for each of the approximately 1.2 million pixels that make up the Mar Menor area.
-This decision was also made because simpler models yielded results quite close to those of the ensemble and to simplify the models' use for those interested.
+The ensemble was excluded from the selection process because training all the models and making inferences with them is costly, since this process must be repeated for each of the approximately 1.2 million pixels that make up the Mar Menor area.
+This decision was also made because simpler models yielded results quite close or even better than those of the ensemble as well as to simplify the models' use for those interested.

-Therefore, four models are trained and then saved into joblib files, along with a metadata file and the features required to run the model in JSON format.
+Once selected, the four models were re-trained using the full available dataset (100\%) to maximize predictive power for new observations,and then saved into joblib files, along with a metadata file and the features required to run the model in JSON format.

 The final step consisted of performing inference with the trained models over all pixels of the Mar Menor.
 To achieve this, a GeoJSON file was created to delimit the lagoon area.
 The workflow then followed the same approach used to extract reflectances at buoy locations, but this time a mask derived from the GeoJSON was applied to select all water pixels.
 This resulted in a large CSV file containing approximately 1.2 million rows.
 The same preprocessing pipeline used during training was replicated to ensure that the dataset contained the required features.
 The models were then applied to predict Chl-a concentration at each depth, generating a second CSV file with the predictions.
-Finally, these predictions were converted into GeoTIFFs to visualize Chl-a maps at different depths.
+Finally, these predictions were converted into GeoTIFFs to visualize Chl-a maps at different depths, overlayed with bathymetric contour lines to provide a clearer geographical and physical context of the lagoon's basin.
 Examples of these maps are shown in Figures \ref{fig:chlmap_20220714} and \ref{fig:chlmap_20250728}.

 Two dates were selected for illustration: 2022-07-14 and 2025-07-28.
 The first corresponds to the well-documented whiting event, when a white spot appeared on the western side of the lagoon near the Albujón seasonal watercourse.
 Such phenomena are usually linked to phytoplankton blooms or riverine sediments, although in this case the cause was uncertain.
 Previous reports \cite{Belich, CSICManchaBlanca} noted consistently higher Chl-a concentrations within the white spot compared to surrounding areas.
 Accordingly, the predicted map for this date is expected to highlight the white spot with higher Chl-a values than its vicinity.
 The other date chosen is 2025-07-28, because recent monitoring reports indicated a potential eutrophication episode triggered by increasing Chl-a levels in the lagoon \cite{MarMenorAlerta, pressMarMenorEntra2025}.
 Consequently, the output for this date is expected to show higher Chl-a concentrations than in July 2022, when average values were relatively low.
 Additionally, a general pattern observed is that Chl-a concentration tends to increase with depth \cite{erena2017analisis, Belich}.